 Boreas contains an internal atmospheric pressure sensor.
 This is used as an altitude aid in the filter.
 If Boreas is mounted in an area subject to unusual pressure waves, for example helicopters, or is mounted inside an enclosure that is not exposed to atmospheric pressure, the pressure sensor input should be disabled.
-This can be done by disabling Atmospheric Altitude in the Filter Options page in the 9.1 Using the Web User Interface or 9.2 Using Boreas Manager.
+This can be done by disabling Atmospheric Altitude in the 9.1.3.1 Filter Options page in the web UI or the 9.2.7.2 Filter Options dialogue in the Boreas Manager.